 Lavaca County, Texas

-Surviving hasn’t been easy for the Chaloupka family, the dairy’s owners.
+Surviving hasn’t been easy for Four E Dairy and the Chaloupka family.
 They lease and own 2,100 acres on which they graze their 450 milking cows and 325 replacement heifers.
 They also grow corn, silage and hay.

 Drought and turbulent markets knocked out other dairies.
 Instead of giving up, the Chaloupkas innovated, switching from Holsteins to Jerseys, literally putting their cattle out to pasture, tapping into the raw milk market and creating a corn maze business that draws thousands of visitors every fall.